josuem4918/List-Element/README.md

 # List-Element
-The basics of understading how to use the List Element in HTML
+An introduction to using the List Element in HTML.